john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

     >>> [i for i in xrange(100) if i > 30 and i % 21 == 0]
     [42, 63, 84]

+#### Python v3

+Please note, that in Python v2.x list comprehensions return lists, but in Python v3.x they return iterators.

 ## Dictionary Comprehensions